What are the penalties for non-compliance with any applicable data protection laws?

 Intentional breaches, concealment of breaches and malicious disclosure also carry fines and prison terms.
 Combinations of multiple violations can make an individual subject to imprisonment of up to 6 years and fine of up to 5,000,000 pesos.

 When the employer is an offender, penalties will be imposed upon responsible officers, who participated in the illegal acts directly or through gross negligence.
-Resident aliens may also be deported after their prison terms.
+Aliens may also be deported after their prison terms.

 When data protection offenses impact the data of 100 or more individuals, the maximum penalties will be applied.